The health of social change leaders is critical to lasting impact.

-2 in 5 individuals in developing countries are expected to suffer from mental illness at any given time.
+In contexts where poverty, violence, and injustice feature in daily experiences, creating meaningful impact requires immense personal capacity.
 For leaders who work in these contexts, the spillover effects of the mental health burden can lead to compromising their performance, their personal relationships, and their overall wellbeing.

-In order to create effective programs that solve severe problems of poverty, we need high-functioning, healthy leadership that can go the distance without burning out.
-Investing in key leaders’ mental health can both build their resilience and amplify their effectiveness at achieving the mission.
+In order to address poverty and injustice effectively, we need high-functioning, healthy leadership that can go the distance without burning out.
+Investing in wellbeing across sytems and programs can both build organizational resilience and amplify impact with integrity.

-Brio offers a variety of trainings and consultations that address the needs of the grantees, leaders, and social impact teams.
-Download our guide to explore your options.
+It is time for a new narrative in social impact leadership, where leaders and teams are included in the vision of flourishing they work daily to pursue.
+Brio offers a variety of trainings and consultations that address the needs of the grantees, leaders, and social impact teams in your networks.